The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit

 We also find that there is no effect of the orbital angle $\Omega$ on the appearance of shells or streams, although all structures are slightly less pronounced for the face-on ($\Omega=90\dg$) collisions (see Figs.~\ref{fig:fam2top} and~\ref{fig:fam2side}).
 To summarize, we find clear evidence that galaxy shells only occur for central (radial) hits, and are more prominent for orbits along the major axis of the host and less pronounced for face-on mergers.
-In addition we find that the lifetime of streams is much larger than that of shells, which are more rapidly smoothed out into a continuous distribution, as can be seen in Fig.~\ref{fig:shell}.
+By visual inspection of the formation of streams and shells in the simulations, we find that the lifetime of streams appears to be longer than that of shells.
+The latter seem to be more rapidly smoothed out into a continuous distribution, as it can be seen in Fig.~\ref{fig:shell}.

 Under certain conditions it is possible that the mergers mainly increase the host disc size without puffing up the disc.
 Figure~\ref{fig:discgrowth} shows the edge-on view of the host disc for the Family~2 mergers with $\Omega=0\dg$ and $\alpha=0\dg$, with $\mu=1:5$, $1:10$, $1:50$, and $1:100$ from bottom to top.
 The uppermost panel shows the undisturbed disc galaxy evolved for $t=3.5~\mathrm{Gyr}$.
 As can be clearly seen, the disc of the galaxy grows up to two times its original size by a $\mu=1:100$ merger, and even more for the $\mu=1:50$ merger.
 Meanwhile, the disc-height remains constant with a scale-height of $h\approx 1.5~\mathrm{kpc}$ for both mini mergers.
 With increasing mass of the merging satellite, the size of the disc does not increase any further, but instead the disc height starts to grow significantly while the disc structure is destroyed.
 In the lower panels of Fig.~\ref{fig:discgrowth} this effect can be seen very prominently.